pm2-hive/pm2-hive.github.io/docs/features/cluster-mode.md

 ## Cluster Mode

-The **cluster mode** allows networked Node.js applications (http, tcp server) to be scaled accross all CPUs available, without any modifications.
+The **cluster mode** allows networked Node.js applications (http(s)/tcp/udp server) to be scaled accross all CPUs available, without any modifications.
 This increase overall reliability and performance, depending on the number of CPUs available.

-Compared to a single instance setup, using the cluster mode can increase performance up to 650% on a 8 cores CPU.
+Compared to a single instance setup, using the cluster mode can **increase performance up to 650% on a 8 cores CPU**.

-It's perfectly fitted for networked applications handling HTTP(s)/UDP/TCP connections.

 ## Usage